-The photo on which this artistic derivation is based was taken by Mike Jones aboard a balloon during certification testing of the Phoenix 8 Jr above the Mojave desert, with Trip Mellinger flying.
+When he took the preceding photo, Mike Jones was aboard a balloon during certification testing of the Phoenix 8 Jr above the Mojave desert, with Trip Mellinger flying.
 The Mylar windows in the sail are possibly an idea that we should re-visit.

 There is film of a Seagull VII under External links later on this page.
 It shows the sail shape and how the washout (twist) is limited by its curved leading edges.

 See also the Seagull Aircraft of Santa Monica, California related topics menu.